ajkraft/Agentforce-Record-Assistant-Agent/README.md

 something, it delegates to this agent, which performs the write and returns a link to the record.

-This closes a common gap: out of the box, Coworker can find and reason over records but does not have a built-in tool to create or update them.
+This closes a common gap as of June 22nd, 2026: out of the box, Coworker can find and reason over records but does not have a built-in tool to create or update them.
 Deploy this agent and assign its permission set, and Coworker gains reliable create/update capability across your objects.